 - September/October 2022.
 Workshop 4: Multi-Use Business Cases and Economics.
 (Preferred in person, depending on COVID19 situation hybrid)

-- November/December 2022.
-Workshop 5: Politics and Regulations affecting Multi-use.
-(Preferred in person, depending on COVID19 situation hybrid)
+- 22 November 2022.
+Workshop 5: Politics and Regulations affecting Multi-use (Ghent University, Belgium).

 Throughout the UNITED project, the consortium organises a series of five training workshops.
 Workshops are addressing current and most pressing topics in the field of ocean multi-use activities.
 By examining diverse potential multi-use concepts from economical, environmental, legal, social and technical perspectives, these events offer a platform to bring together stakeholders from different ocean sectors, research community as well as the representatives of public administration and society.